It is possible for hot tubs to cause yeast infections, as the warm temperatures can provide ideal conditions for the yeast infection to grow.

 However, hot baths can create the perfect environment for a yeast infection to develop.

-Additionally, sitting in a wet bathing suit after getting out of the bath can also lead to increase your risk of developing a yeast infection.
+Additionally, sitting in a wet bathing suit after getting out of the bath can also lead to increase your increased risk of developing a yeast infection.

 If you do develop a yeast infection, be sure to see your doctor for treatment.